dotnet/machinelearning-modelbuilder/.github/ISSUE_TEMPLATE/z_ally_report.md

 ---
 name: Report an accessibility bug
-about: Help us improve Model Builder.
+about: Bug report for accessibility testing.
 title: ''
 labels: 'Accessibility'
 assignees: ''